Dogodo Bau

 Dogodo Bau (born 5 December 1994) is a cricketer from Papua New Guinea.
-He is a right-handed batsman and a wicket-keeper.
+He is a right-handed wicket-keeper batsman.

 He made his first-class debut for Papua New Guinea against Namibia on 16 October 2016.
 He made his List A debut against Namibia on 21 October 2016.

 International career

-Bau made his One Day International (ODI) debut on 4 November 2016 against Hong Kong.
-He made his Twenty20 International (T20I) debut on 14 April 2017 against the United Arab Emirates.
+Bau made his One Day International (ODI) debut on 4 November 2016 against Hong Kong and his Twenty20 International (T20I) debut on 14 April 2017 against the United Arab Emirates.